andersonalvesmartins/SpaceWars/README.txt

-This project is developed at game develop class to lear how unity work.
+This project is developed in the "game develop classroom" at PUC MINAS University - Poços de Caldas - Brazil - to learn how UNITY works.
+This course

 It's very fun.